Pacing your story feature

 Verbal Conflict Needs Swift Pacing

-If you want exciting, energetic dialog, where two characters dance a tango with their words, use sharp concise sentences.
+Use sharp, concise sentences if you want exciting, energetic dialog in which two characters dance a tango with their words.

 Add emotional speech tags.
 Create captivating dialog where your characters confront each other, revealing their personalities and quirks.